 Virginia Housing will also provide funds to support the construction and/or acquisition of affordable rental projects as well as provide interest rate reductions for mortgages for first-time homebuyers.
+This will provide leverage for the HOME and CDBG funds the City invests in the construction and/or acquisition of affordable rental projects, as well as providing further reducing costs for the first-time homebuyers supported by the City's HOME and CDBG homeownership assistance programs.

 In addition, it is projected that funding provided by Amazon will be used to support the preservation or construction of affordable rental units.
+Annual Action Plan 24 Amazon funding provides leverage early in the acquisition and/or construction of a development allowing projects to proceed.
 If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan